semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 1. Select the repositories you want to scan from the list.
 1. Click **Enable Cloud Scanning**.

-After enabling cloud scanning, a full scan starts immediately on all the repositories you have added. <!-- may be false, initial scan may start up to 6 days after, will double check -->
+After enabling cloud scanning, a full scan starts **immediately** on all the repositories you have added.

 Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
 A project in Semgrep AppSec Platform includes all the findings and scan metadata of that repository.